 For most people, the thing they know about recovery is that you talk about your addiction.
 It’s shown on television and in movies: aren’t you supposed to verbalize your addiction and share your story?
 While that’s true in many cases, and sharing and talking about substance abuse can be a healthy step in recovery, listening is also critical to successful treatment and ongoing sobriety.

 Hearing is passive.
-It happens to you because you are equipped with ears that work.
+It only happens because you have ears that work.
 Listening is active: it is something you chose to do as you take action to engage with the speaker and process what he or she is saying.

-Probably the biggest step to take when listening in recovery is to STOP.
+Probably the most significant step to take for listening in recovery is to STOP.
 Stop talking.
-Stop considering everything in your own mind.
-Stop making assumptions about the speaker or what he or she is about to say.
-Instead, listen and receive their words.
+Avoid second-guessing yourself or the people you listen to during recovery.
+Don’t make assumptions about the speaker or what he or she is about to say.
+Instead, receive their words.

-There are different types of listening you might employ during recovery, and you will probably use several types of listening skills as you work through treatment.
+There are different types of listening in recovery, and you will probably use several types of listening skills as you work through treatment.
 Here are a few to keep in mind.

 - Discriminative listening means you take non-word context clues into account, including the volume and passion with which words are spoken and body language.
 You aren’t discriminating against the listener, but you are building a fuller picture of what they are saying.
 You might use this as you listen to people share their testimonies and stories in group settings.

 - Sympathetic listening provides the other person with the chance to share their emotions and experiences with you; this is something you might employ during group sessions or during fellowship times.
-By supporting others in recovery, you become part of a structure that also provides you with support.
+By supporting others in recovery, you become part of a structure that also helps you.

 Third, you need to listen to yourself in recovery.
 Start learning to know what your body is telling you and work with therapists to understand triggers and stressors that put your sobriety at risk.